backdaniel/hermesdb/README.md

 Designed to become the single source of truth in the universe.

-Respects the memetic nature of language.
+Respects the memetic nature of language with incentives for bottom-up emergence.

-Proof of work prevents spam and solves priority.
+Proof of work prevents spam and solves priority allocation.

 ## Format
 One entry per line (3 parts separated by ascii space)